Keiren-b/clear_music_edited_files/ReadMe.txt

-any chamber muisic including voice has been redesignated as just 'vocal' Vivaldi concertos that are really just chamber works have been redesignated chamber - mixed If a baroque 'concerto' contains parts for massed strings then it has been listed as 'orchestral' are concertos just listed as 'orchestral' now???
+any chamber muisic including voice has been redesignated as just 'vocal' Vivaldi concertos that are really just chamber works have been redesignated chamber - mixed If a baroque 'concerto' contains parts for massed strings then it has been listed as 'orchestral'

+are concertos just listed as 'orchestral' now???

 trio sonata is a MESS - decide tomorrow
+====> where possible list as chamber music - (mixed) and then list solo instruments

 duos should be listed where possible as Chamber - Mixed (or whatever), instrument 1, instrument 2

+3/2/22

+for choral works, every item is listed as choral, with some having further designation at choral and orchestral or a capella.
+Don't worry about trying to align these.
+Everything will be found with the umbrella term 'choral'

+in barenreiter the following
+BA2241
+BA2242
+BA2243
+BA2244
+BA2245
+BA2246
+BA2951-22
+are methodical sonatas for either flute or violin. both instruments are listed in attribute 3. these are works for a solo instrument and b.c.  for works that are 2 insturments and b.c. these are technically trio sonatas and should be listed as chamber.

+this is the case for many Telemann works. have adjusted all the following